econPreference/bayecon.matlab/README.md

   type Y or N :
 ```

-It is a function to save your setting that you typed.
+It is a function to save the setting that you typed.
 It is saved for the replication.
-Or, you can modify the mat file to change your setting.
-After you type `Y` or `N`, you can see estimation results in your command window and pop up windows.
+Or, you can modify the mat file to change your settings.
+After you type `Y` or `N`, you can see estimation results in your command window and pop-up windows.
 The results will be saved in `results`(that you set at the first) as a `struct` type variable.

-When there is a corresponding mat file(there is a specific file name for each model) in your current working folder, you can see the below output after you select `2.
+When there is a corresponding mat file(there is a specific file name for each model) in your current working folder, you can see the below output after you selecting `2.
 Bayesian Linear Regression` model.

 ```
   "BLR.mat" is founded"